BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/intro.md

- In scenario 2 we created a simple application to illustrate the use of the components of the wiki work bench.
-In this scenaro we will elaborate and create an application to create and maintain notes.

- Like in the earlier scenario you will be asked to built the application.
-The starting point is the application previously developed.
-It is now displayed in the Applications list as `NotePadApp`.
-You will:

-* Use AUTOINC to create the topic name to avoid duplication
-* Create a VIEW template for the Note
-* Create an EDIT template for the Note
-* Create a button to deploy the application to a web
-* Create a Home page for the `NotePadApp` application
-* Have some exercises to put the icing on the cake

- At the end of this scenario you will have a complete application for your own use!
+ In this Scenario you will build a Docker image supporting an Apache/Foswiki installation for use in a Katacoda scenario.

+ Some of the configurations need to be changed from the default, because of the Katacoda environment.
+Details will be explained as they are set up.

+ The Katacoda training environment is somewhat out of the ordinary.
+This setup installs Foswiki, listening at port 80 for the http protocol.
+Access is through the katacoda-services host, which is accessible with the https protocol.
+This leads to a mixed access scenario, which is by default not allowed in modern browsers.
+For Firefox you need to turn off all mixed content checking in [about:config](https://docs.sdl.com/LiveContent/content/en-US/SDL%20Web-v5/GUID-A96F0612-53DE-4E35-AE09-48D57146D6E4)

+**Please note** that you are `root` on the server.
+If you are not a user with root privileges, some commands will need to be \`sudo'ed\`.